drovak/hpcalcpdp8/README.md

 Now, you can `RUN DSK HPCALC` to start the program.
 Assuming you have enough room on `SYS:`, you can `COPY SYS:HPCALC.SV<DSK:HPCALC.SV` and now start the program with `R HPCALC`.
-A ctrl-c should return you to the OS/8 prompt.
+A `ctrl-c` should return you to the OS/8 prompt.

 ### TO-DO ###

 Currently...
-* Handle HP-45 error display (slightly challenging)
 * Better support for printing terminals (more challenging)

 ### SPECIAL THANKS ###